25 RIDICULOUSLY SIMPLE ACTIVITIES TO TEACH NUMBER

 Say a number and ask your child to count that many cubes out of the tub to make a tower.

-Take a handful of toy dinosaurs and count how many you have.
+Take a handful of toy dinosaurs (or anything which relates to your child's interests) and count how many you have.

 Use a parachute full of balls.
 Throw the balls up and count how many are left in the parachute and how many are on the ground.

 Splat the number – lay out number cards on the floor.
-Give a fly swatter to swat the number which is called out.
+Give your child a fly swatter to swat the number which is called out.

 Count together using a giant/mouse/whisper/scary voice, whilst pointing to a large number line.

 Write down some tiny numbers for the children to read using magnifying glasses.

 Go on a number hunt - take binoculars and telescopes to aid the search!
 Can children spot numbers on doors, registration plates, signs, etc?